 Paper by Erik D. Demaine

-- Cameron Chalk, Erik D. Demaine, Martin L. Demaine, Eric Martinez, Robert Schweller, Luis Vega, and Tim Wylie, “Universal Shape Replicators via Self-Assembly with Attractive and Repulsive Forces”, in Proceedings of the 28th Annual ACM-SIAM Symposium on Discrete Algorithms, Barcelona, Spain, January 16–19, 2017, to appear.
+- Cameron Chalk, Erik D. Demaine, Martin L. Demaine, Eric Martinez, Robert Schweller, Luis Vega, and Tim Wylie, “Universal Shape Replicators via Self-Assembly with Attractive and Repulsive Forces”, in Proceedings of the 28th Annual ACM-SIAM Symposium on Discrete Algorithms (SODA 2017), Barcelona, Spain, January 16–19, 2017, pages 225–238.

 We show how to design a universal shape replicator in a self-assembly